 What and Where to Eat in Porto – Our Porto Food Guide

 To understand Porto’s gastronomic delights we can recommend a Taste Porto Food Tour to get your taste buds sizzling.
+A great way to try Portuguese food.
+Tip – ask your guide for their recommended top Porto restaurants.

 Not only do you get to enjoy 6 different things to eat in Porto and drink coffee and local wine your local guide is a wealth of knowledge on where to eat in Porto and which is the best Porto Restaurant to dine in.
 To whet your appetite these are our highlights (there were 6 stops along the way and we have 6 highlights):